 We gained extra space by using a built-in cabinet from the room next to the bathroom.
 We insulated the walls, covered with plastic, sheetrocked, spackled, painted, installed tile on the floor, installed a tub, Brian built a box around the tub, also a drawer on wheels for storage.
 Brian did all electric wiring and built “floating shelves”.
 We tiled the box and the walls, new sink from Ikea.

 On our way back from the rafting trip by Delaware, we stopped by at the antique shop on the way as usual.
-This is where I purchased the chair.
-Later that week I found a stamp underneath and did some research on it.
-This chair might be over 100 years old actually!
+Saw the chair and bought it for $15 bucks.
+Later when I decided to work on it, I found a stamp underneath and did some research.
+Could be over 100 years old.

 After applying the stain I was amazed at the contrasty pattern that formed due to a very old dense wood.
 I used a simple reinforced burlap to cover the new seat veneer.
 "Before"

 A photographer friend Katrina Tang used my chair in her photo-shoot.